-Gov. Jay Inslee leads primary election in November race for Washington state governor, Loren Culp leads Republicans
+Gov. Jay Inslee leads primary election results in race for Washington state governor, Loren Culp leads Republicans

 While Washington was the first state hit by the deadly outbreak, the state now ranks among the lowest in the rate of confirmed infections as a percentage of population, according to the Centers for Disease Control and Prevention.

-Despite economic pain and personal sacrifice, Inslee said Washingtonians have for the most part embraced his mandates and advice on social distancing and mask-wearing.
+Despite economic pain and personal sacrifice, Inslee said he’s gratified Washingtonians have for the most part embraced his mandates and advice on social distancing and mask-wearing.

-To one degree or another, Inslee said, all of his Republican opponents “are following in the Trumpian view that has so ravaged our nation.”

-Inslee pointed to accomplishments, including a long-term care insurance benefit of $36,500, funded by a payroll tax, for individuals to pay for home health care related costs.
-He also touts paid family leave and a push for a public health insurance option.

 While there is speculation Inslee could be offered a cabinet position, such as EPA director or Interior Secretary, if Democratic nominee Joe Biden wins the presidency, the governor dismissed the possibility.